ExtremeFiretop/MerlinAutoUpdate-Desktop/README.md

 Script Setup:
 1. Download the script, copy it to your desired location on your Windows 10 computer.
 2. Open the script and modify the following parameters:
+3. Run the script in Powershell to test.
+4. Link to a to task scheduler to run automatically at night, etc.

 # Set Router Values
 -"$script:DownloadandBackupOnly"